la2050/archive/_projects/2015/abundantfeast-a-restaurant-incubator-and-inclusive-localism-lab-inspired-by-jonathan-gold.md

 'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': |-
   - East Yards Communities for Environmental Justice: $27,000
    - other community partners and Place It!
-(James Rojas) $19,000 'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': '100000' 'Please include a detailed budget of how you will use $100,000 to implement this project.': |- project manager/ principal investigator- $15,217 grants manager- $2550 faculty research stipends- $3000 student interns $2000 benefits- $6424 subcontract, EYCEJ- $27,000 printing - $1500 materials - $1500 translation - $2500 exhibition space rental - $1300 community workshops (facilitation and stipends to community organizations)- $19,000 subcontract event planning (exhibition) - $3000 subcontract web design - $3000

-   total- $99,959
-How do you plan to scale the success of your proposal?: >- We will create a website as a living source of ideas for change and case studies of successful innovation, and continue to maintain the site past the
+(James Rojas) $19,000 How do you plan to scale the success of your proposal?: >- We will create a website as a living source of ideas for change and case studies of successful innovation, and continue to maintain the site past the